Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Of course, not every business wants to locate their offices directly downtown.
 A central location comes with other burdens, such as higher rent.
 Not everyone wants to deal with the drive downtown, and for some clients, the lack of on-site parking can be a significant hassle.
 But most businesses can enjoy the perks of living nearby a town with a walkable city center, even if they’re located slightly outside of it.

 So, if you’re looking for a new location for your business, why not factor a city’s foot-friendliness into the equation?
 We think you and your employees will benefit from the location.
-Contact us today to learn more about our commercial property search availabilities in Ann Arbor.
+Contact us today to learn more about our commercial property search availability in Ann Arbor.